Reality-Dev/RealityKit-Collisions/README.md

 ```
 This works for up to 32 different groups.

-Next, as shown in the example, your project must contain a class that you have conformed to the `HasCollisionGroups` protocol, such as this one:
-   `class ViewController: UIViewController, HasCollisionGroups {}`
-This class must now refer to the enum that you just made, like this:
-`typealias CollisionGroupsEnum = MyCustomCollisionGroups`

  Next, call the "setNewCollisionFilter()" function for any entity that you want to use it on.
  Here is an example: